beaumanvienna/marley/README.md

 <br />
 To contact us, open a ticket on the issue tab.
 Pull requests are welcome! <br />
 <br />
 A big thanks to the teams of Mednafen, Dolphin and PPSSPP, Mupen64Plus, and PCSX2.
-Thanks for all the work you put into your projects and the awseome emulators you provide.
+Thanks for all the work you put into your projects and the awesome emulators you provide.
 All credits go to you guys, while this project here is just a small front end.<br />
 <br />
 Happy retro gaming! <br />
 <br />